 During construction, only the essential amount of land was cleared to prevent disturbing too much of the natural vegetation.
 Water is provided from a rainwater collection system and filtered for consumption, and electricity is solar-powered.

 From the cabin, it’s a short drive to Hawaii Volcanoes National Park and the black sand volcanic beach at Kehena.
 Guests can rent scooters to explore all that The Big Island has to offer, including Akaka waterfall and Hilo beaches.
+Because of all this thriving nature nearby, this accommodation is one of our favourite places to stay near Hilo.

 Best Value Eco-Lodge in Hawaii – Main Lodge at Hawaiian Retreat